Mizuho Boosts AmerisourceBergen (NYSE:ABC) Price Target to $139.00

-AmerisourceBergen (NYSE:ABC) had its target price boosted by Mizuho from $130.00 to $139.00 in a research note issued to investors on Thursday, The Fly reports.
-The firm currently has a neutral rating on the stock.
+AmerisourceBergen (NYSE:ABC) had its target price hoisted by equities researchers at Mizuho from $130.00 to $139.00 in a report issued on Thursday, The Fly reports.
+The brokerage presently has a “neutral” rating on the stock.
+Mizuho’s target price would suggest a potential upside of 0.81% from the company’s current price.

 Several other equities analysts also recently weighed in on ABC.
-Credit Suisse Group increased their target price on AmerisourceBergen from $144.00 to $145.00 and gave the stock an outperform rating in a research report on Monday, November 8th.
-Barclays raised their price objective on AmerisourceBergen from $135.00 to $152.00 and gave the stock an equal weight rating in a report on Tuesday, January 11th.
-Deutsche Bank Aktiengesellschaft raised their price objective on AmerisourceBergen from $136.00 to $153.00 and gave the stock a hold rating in a report on Friday, November 12th.
-Morgan Stanley raised their price objective on AmerisourceBergen from $141.00 to $142.00 and gave the stock an overweight rating in a report on Friday, December 17th.
-Finally, Scotiabank downgraded AmerisourceBergen from an outperform rating to a sector perform rating in a report on Thursday, January 6th.
+Scotiabank downgraded AmerisourceBergen from an “outperform” rating to a “sector perform” rating in a research report on Thursday, January 6th.
+Barclays raised their price objective on AmerisourceBergen from $135.00 to $152.00 and gave the stock an “equal weight” rating in a report on Tuesday, January 11th.
+TheStreet upgraded AmerisourceBergen from a “d” rating to an “a-” rating in a report on Thursday, November 4th.
+Deutsche Bank Aktiengesellschaft raised their price objective on AmerisourceBergen from $136.00 to $153.00 and gave the stock a “hold” rating in a report on Friday, November 12th.
+Finally, Morgan Stanley raised their price objective on AmerisourceBergen from $141.00 to $142.00 and gave the stock an “overweight” rating in a report on Friday, December 17th.
 Four analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has an average rating of Buy and an average target price of $151.43.
+According to data from MarketBeat.com, the company has an average rating of “Buy” and an average target price of $151.43.

 NYSE ABC opened at $137.88 on Thursday.
 The business’s 50-day moving average price is $128.95 and its 200 day moving average price is $124.26.
 AmerisourceBergen has a twelve month low of $100.71 and a twelve month high of $139.32.
 The company has a market capitalization of $28.70 billion, a PE ratio of 18.66, a price-to-earnings-growth ratio of 1.60 and a beta of 0.48.
 The company has a current ratio of 0.94, a quick ratio of 0.57 and a debt-to-equity ratio of 10.92.